w3c/AB-public/Vision/README.md

 # Principles and Values

 We must
-* Is trustworthy, by ensuring security and privacy for users.
+* Ensure the Web is trustworthy, by ensuring security and privacy for users.
 * Does not favor centralization.
 * focussed on interoperability and collective empowerment, and supported by open test suites.
 * Implements a unified, extensible, Web architecture, which continues to address evolving use cases for the general public.